 GLOBAL SELLING BLOG

-What is a Bill of Exchange in export business: Understand its types and uses
+What is a bill of exchange in export?
+Understand its types, uses, format, and benefits

-A Bill of Exchange is a negotiable instrument made by the seller/exporter addressed to the buyer/importer.
-In this guide, learn about the format, process to obtain it, types and uses of Bill of Exchange in international trade.
+A bill of exchange is a negotiable instrument made by the exporter addressed to the importer.
+Learn more about its format, types, and uses in international trade.

 What is a bill of exchange?